bitsofinfo/helmfile-deploy/README.md

 What does `helmfile-deploy` do?
 How does it work?

-Basically `helmfile-deploy` provides a set of *helmfiles* that can generate releases for the [appdeploy](https://github.com/bitsofinfo/appdeploy) and [appconduits](https://github.com/bitsofinfo/appconduits).
+Basically `helmfile-deploy` provides a set of *helmfiles* that can generate releases for the [appdeploy](https://github.com/bitsofinfo/appdeploy) and [appconduits](https://github.com/bitsofinfo/appconduits) helm charts.
 Out of the box they are a bit useless and in order to actually be able to do anything with the *helmfiles* this project provides, you have to provide configuration expressed in the form of helmfile `environments:` so that `helmfile` can apply those environment values against the helmfile templates.

 Before you venture off to do any of this we, need to cover some basics and get on the same page w/ our terminology.